-Panama is a country of many faces & places, from the indigenous islanders to the mestizos of the cities – find out the most popular Panama tourist attractions to meet locals & fellow travellers alike!
+Panama is a country of many faces & places – find out the most popular Panama tourist attractions to meet locals & fellow travelers alike!

-We’ll return for a jungle expedition one day but for now, here are the top 7 places we visited, in chronological order:
+We ticked off all of the the best places to visit in Panama on our bucket list, except for the Darien Gap.
+We’ll return for a jungle expedition one day but for now, here are the top 7 Panama destinations we visited, in chronological order:

-Erik did a midnight climb of Volcan Baru, Panama’s only volcano & its highest point.
-The sunset views looked incredible, looking out to both the Pacific & Atlantic oceans.
+Erik did the midnight climb of Volcan Baru, Panama’s only volcano & its highest point.
+It’s easy to take a tour but you can also do it yourself.
+The sunrise views looked incredible and it’s one of the only places in the world where you can see both the Pacific & Atlantic oceans at the same time.

 Boquete is a gentle introduction to Panama, with a lovely natural environment and a mix of adventure & relaxation activities on offer.